<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Preliminary Tests for Underclassmen

 Your high school may offer the PSAT and/or the PACT test sophomore year.
 If so, these preliminary tests will give you a baseline test score.
-Use these PSAT results to review your weak areas.
+Use your PSAT results to review your weak areas.

 Path 1: Free Online Resources